debreate/debreate/README.md

 <h3><a href="#toc">Makefile</a></h3>
 </a>

-_(deprecated: it is recommended to use the [accompanying build script](#build-script))_

-A generic [Makefile][page.makefile] is included for building with the [make][page.make] command.
-The It can be used to install the application's files onto the system.
+A generic [Makefile][page.makefile] is included for building with a GNU compliant [make][page.make] command.
+It is simply a wrapper for the targets executed by the `build.py` script.
 Open a terminal in the directory where the source code is located & execute `make install` with [superuser privileges][page.superuser].
 To uninstall, execute `make uninstall`.
+Use the environment variables `prefix` & `DESTDIR` to control the installation target directory.

 <a name="build-deb">